mideind/BinPackage/README.md

 (**[Beygingarlýsing íslensks nútímamáls](https://bin.arnastofnun.is/)**),
 abbreviated *BÍN*.

-The BÍN source data are publicly available under the CC-BY-4.0 license, as further detailed
+The BÍN source data are publicly available under the CC BY-SA 4.0 license, as further detailed
 [here in English](https://bin.arnastofnun.is/DMII/LTdata/conditions/) and [here in Icelandic](https://bin.arnastofnun.is/gogn/mimisbrunnur/).